kekyo/Epoxy/templates/templates/FSharp.EpoxyHello.Wpf/README.md

 * `EpoxyHello.Core`: Independent common component project includes MVVM `Model` code.
 * `EpoxyHello`: The WPF application project includes MVVM `View` and `ViewModel` code.

-## TIPS

-* F# on WPF has limitation for XAML related partially depending build tasks with C#.
-  So, you can embed XAML code file annotated `Resource` instead `Page` on Visual Studio property or edit directly tag on fsproj script.